 Knowing the differences between wired and wireless security camera systems is crucial in order to make an informed decision

-If you’re looking for security cameras for your business, the options can feel overwhelming.
+If you’re looking to bolster your company’s security system, the options can feel overwhelming.
 We’ve walked you through the reasons why you should invest in security cameras, how to get the most out of your security cameras, and more, but today we’re tackling a new topic: the four most important differences between wired and wireless security camera systems.

 Okay, this might seem obvious, but wired cameras have wires that connect them to a power source, while wireless cameras are fully self-contained.
 It gets a little more complicated than just wires or no wires, though, as there are different models available.
 Wired cameras might be old-school analog security cameras that have two cables: a power cable and a coaxial cable that connects the camera to a DVR.
 However, wired security cameras also include IP cameras that are connected to a central network or recording device via Ethernet cable.
 There will be wires no matter what (as indicated by the name), but some wired cameras will be a little bit clunkier and require more cables than others.

 Wireless security cameras, on the other hand, have no cables attached.
 They still need a power source, so they generally run off of batteries or solar power.
 Pay close attention to the specs of wireless cameras and their power sources, as you’ll need to be proactive about ensuring they never run out of power.
 After all, it doesn’t do you much good to have security cameras around if they aren’t on!
 Wireless cameras rely on Wi-Fi to transmit the images they record to the cloud or another storage location.

 The structure and physical housing for wired and wireless security cameras are one of the most basic differences to pay attention to.
 Think about your office or business layout; will it be challenging to run wires?
 Or will it be a relatively simple task to install either type of camera?
 If you’re unsure how complicated installation would be, check out the next point for more info.